ltanedo/easy-td-auth/README.md

 # easy-td-auth
 A selenium based authenticator for the TD api using a real brokerage account.
 Will handle handle all Oauth logic and dump to td_credentials.json.
 Make sure selenium is properly configured before use.

-# Original Source Code
+## Original Source Code
 Big thanks to alexgolec and jgQuantScripts for their hard work.
 I combined the original authentication work from both repos.
-Cdde is updated to work on newer versions of selenium.
+Cdde is updated to use less packages and work on newer versions of selenium.
 - https://github.com/alexgolec/tda-api
 - https://github.com/jgQuantScripts/TD-Ameritrade-Authentication